 There’s a common saying that circulates blogs and LinkedIn posts these days: “Intranets are Dead.”
 Citing outdated intranets and practices that have struggled to find relevance with employees, these critics beckon in a new, post-intranet era.

 Reports of this wholesale death have been—largely for sake of attention-grabbing headlines—wildly exaggerated.
-Intranets are fundamentally changing all the time, and as such, one crucial word has been omitted from these headlines that bears correcting: “Traditional Intranets are Dead.”
+Intranets are fundamentally changing all the time, and as such, one crucial word has been omitted from these headlines that bears correcting: “Traditional Intranets are Dead.
+Modern Intranets are alive and well.”

 What’s Really Wrong with Your Intranet?